 To help us save repair costs in evaluating the vehicle, we would appreciate knowing any issues we should be aware of before giving the car to a community member.
 We will accept virtually all vehicles but appreciate the information to save money in repair and diagnostic costs.

 All donors will receive:

 - Car Donation Receipt

-This form is completed when the car is dropped off at Koep’s Korner or when a DCCCP representative picks up the vehicle.
+This form is completed when the car is dropped off at Koep’s Korner or when a CCP representative picks up the vehicle.

 - Official documentation of the car donation

 This letter is your proof for tax purposes that the vehicle was donated to a 501-c-3 nonprofit organization.
-If the vehicle is not able to be repaired or feasible for donation to a needy family, it will be sold and the proceeds will be used to repair more vehicles.
-Our goal is to donate all vehicles to needy families, but in reality, about one in three are financially feasible for that donation.
+If the vehicle is not able to be repaired or feasible for donation to a community member, it will be sold and the proceeds will be used to repair more vehicles.
+Our goal is to donate all vehicles to community members, but in reality, about one in three are mechanically suitable for donation.

 - Letter of disposition

 The letter of disposition will inform you what we did with the vehicle.
 If we sold the car for under $500, you will not need further documentation for tax purposes.
-If the vehicle is donated to a needy family, sold for over $500, or used by DCCCP, we will call you for your social security number and include with the Letter of Disposition, the IRS Form 1098C along with a copy of the NADA Value Guide of your vehicle for your tax purposes.
+If the vehicle is donated to a community member, sold for over $500, or used by CCP, we will call you for additional information and include with the Letter of Disposition, the IRS Form 1098C along with a copy of the NADA Value Guide of your vehicle for your tax purposes.
 You determine the value of the donation.

 IRS Guidance Explains Rules for Vehicle Donations